mazetoken/ghost/README.md

 _You can try to add base64 encoded audio file to `"animation_url": "",`, but it will be probably too big._

-Open https://base64.guru/converter/encode/file again, upload and encode the sample_metadata.json.
+Open [Base64 file converter](https://base64.guru/converter/encode/file), upload and encode the sample_metadata.json.
 In the "Output Format" field choose `Data URI--data:content/type;base64`.
 Encode it.

 Copy Base64 output string and paste it to eg. notepad.
 Change `data:@file/json;` to `data:application/json;`.
 Save it.
 You can paste the string to a web browser to see the metadata.